CompCogNeuro/sims/ch2/detector/README.md

 # Manipulating Leak

 Next, we will explore how we can change how much information is conveyed by the activation signal.
 We will manipulate the leak current (`GbarL`), which has a default value of 2.
-Without a strong leak, the excitatory inputs for many of the other input patterns might put the receiving unit above threshold.
-For this simple detector, we want only the strongest (best fitting) input pattern (the 8) to activate the unit.
+With this leak, only the strongest (best fitting) input pattern (the 8) activates the unit.
+Without a strong leak like this, the excitatory inputs for many of the other input patterns might put the receiving unit above threshold.

 **IMPORTANT:** you must press `Init` for changes in `GbarL` to take effect!